Alejandrina Cox incident: Incident

-Contemporary accounts differ on the exact sequence of events.
-According to most reports, Prats asked his driver to hand him his handgun and, pointing it at the red car, ordered the driver to stop.
-When the other driver ignored him, the general shot at the red car's left front fender.
-Both cars immediately stopped, and the drivers emerged.
-It was then that the general discovered that the other driver was Alejandrina Cox (sometimes referred to as Virginia Cox in some accounts), an upper-class housewife whose short hair had led him to mistake her for a man.
+Contemporary accounts differ on the exact sequence of events that followed.
+According to most reports, Prats took his driver's revolver, pointed it at the Renault, and ordered its driver to stop; when the driver failed to comply, Prats fired a single shot into the car's left front fender, and both vehicles came to a halt.
+It was only then that Prats discovered the other driver was a woman — Alejandrina Cox Palma de Valdivieso, an upper-class housewife whose short, masculine haircut had led him to mistake her for a man — traveling with her nephew, Juan Pablo Cox.
+A number of accounts also describe Cox as a sympathizer of Patria y Libertad, a detail cited by proponents of the theory that the confrontation was not accidental.